August Member Spotlight

 “It was very rewarding to know that some young women would be able to attend Catholic high school because of our hard work,” Kim said.

 Kim grew up in Hazel Park Michigan, a suburb of Detroit.
 Her husband, Rick, was transferred to Knoxville, Tennessee in 1990.
 His family is from Overton County, TN, so moving to Tennessee was coming home to Rick.
-The family moved to Franklin in 1992 and have lived there since.
+The family moved to Franklin in 1992 and has lived there since.
 Kim has four grown children, three sons and a daughter.
 They all live in the area.
 She also has Sam, her 19-month-old grandson.
 She is a devoted Predators fan and attends St. Philip.

 "I wish I could say that I was drawn to law for lofty reasons, but as my children grew, I realized I needed another challenge in my life, and I chose law school over other graduate schools," Allison said.
 "I am extremely fortunate that I truly love my work so much, because my decision wasn’t really that well thought out!"